 Where can I have my wisdom teeth removed in Albuquerque, NM?

 If you or your child needs to have wisdom teeth removed, give us a call at Rio Grande Oral Surgery & Dental Implant Center.
-Dr. Gregory McGee has years of experience extracting wisdom teeth and enjoys treating patients of all ages.
+Drs.
+McGee and Steel have years of experience extracting wisdom teeth and enjoy treating patients of all ages.
 For more information, contact our office, and one of our staff members will be happy to help you.